-We have accounted for the AWN NCI Acquisition as an equity transaction, with the carrying amount of the non-controlling interest adjusted to reflect the change in ownership of AWN.
-The difference between the fair value of consideration paid and the total of the additional deferred taxes incurred as a result of the transaction and the carrying amount of the non-controlling interest has been recognized as additional paid-in capital in our Consolidated Statement of Stockholders' Equity.
+We accounted for the AWN NCI Acquisition as an equity transaction, with the carrying amount of the non-controlling interest adjusted to reflect the change in ownership of AWN.
+The difference between the fair value of consideration paid and the total of the additional deferred taxes incurred as a result of the transaction and the carrying amount of the non-controlling interest was recognized as additional paid-in capital in our Consolidated Statement of Stockholders' Equity.
 The impact of the AWN NCI Acquisition is summarized in the following table (amounts in thousands):

-Reduction of non-controlling interest \$ 268,364 Increase in deferred tax assets 9,583 Additional paid-in capital 25,884 Fair value of consideration paid for acquisition of equity interest \$ 303,831
+Reduction of non-controlling interest \$ 268,364 Increase in deferred tax assets 8,445 Additional paid-in capital 27,022 Fair value of consideration paid for acquisition of equity interest \$ 303,831